ABOUT US

 This is wonderful news for all of us!

-That is where we come in!
-Let the therapists at Austin Mindfulness Center come alongside you.
-We will help you to understand how you are stuck, struggling, or suffering.
-We will teach you basic mindfulness skills that can help release you from whatever is holding you back.
-And, finally, we will walk with you as you learn to integrate the skills into your daily life.
+That’s where we come in.
+The therapists at Austin Mindfulness Center will come alongside you — helping you understand where you’re stuck, struggling, or suffering; teaching you mindfulness skills that can loosen the grip of whatever is holding you back; and walking with you as you weave those skills into your daily life.

 Please reach out and schedule an appointment today.